Alexandrium (dinoflagellate): History of knowledge

 Species currently included in Alexandrium have been known for a long time, but initially they were classified in different genera, notably, Gonyaulax.
 Nonetheless, the first attempt at revising the genus, Gonyaulax, was made by Kofoid in 1911.
 Kofoid was a very influential biologist during his time.
 His greatest work was the development of the universal "Kofoid System" that classified dinoflagellates based on plate morphology very detailed drawings and well-defined structures.
-Unfortunately, however Kofoid divided Gonyaulax into 4 subgenera based on shape, and included several species that should not have been classified under the name Gonyaulax.
+Unfortunately, however Kofoid divided Gonyaulax into four subgenera based on shape, and included several species that should not have been classified under the name Gonyaulax.

 Lebour (1925) described a new species called Gonyaulax tamarensis.
 Whedon and Kofoid in 1936 used the same tabulation as Lebour and described two new species, Gonyaulax acatenella and Gonyaulax catenella.
-The latter was studied in much more detail due to the fact that it caused paralytic shellfish poisoning (PSP) in humans, getting it from bivalve mollusks.
+The latter was studied in much more detail due to the fact that it caused paralytic shellfish poisoning (PSP) in humans, who acquire it from bivalve mollusks.
 As more and more species were described, they either put them into the "tamarensis group" or the "catenella group".
 By no means was it simple to put species into either group and this caused great confusion.
 The "tamarensis group" was divided into two subgroups and were separated by whether or not one of its thecal plates had contact with the ventral pore or not.
 Goniodoma and Gonyaulax were very similar.
 In 1954, Gaarder stated that her Goniodoma species described had very similar characteristics to the "tamarensis group" in Gonyaulax.
 She is believed to be the first to clarify the differences in the two groups based on the plate tabulation.

 In 1960, Halim created the new genus Alexandrium with Alexandrium minutum as the only species described in it and he put it into the "tamarensis group".
 The "tamarensis group" had become a taxonomical chaos by this time, in part because many scientists had differences in opinion about the species and genus taxonomy included in this group.
 Many species from the same location had been given several names.
 The group included for example the genus: Gonyaulax, Goniodoma, Pyrodinium, Alexandrium, Gessnerium, Protogonyaulax, and Glenodinium.
 In 1971, the group was revised by Steidinger, who suggested that the "tamarensis group" should be separated from Gonyaulax.
 She also recognized Alexandrium as being part of the group.
 Meanwhile, in the same year, Balech suggested that the Gonyaulax group should be separated into Alexandrium or Gessnerium.

 What gave people interest in studying Alexandrium was because it produces paralytic shellfish toxins (PST).
 The theory of becoming toxic was that originally, bacteria in the ocean would compete with each other producing toxic by-products.
 Alexandrium being bacterivorous would ingest these bacteria and gain the ability to produce these PST's.
 Later studies have shown that indeed if you remove the symbiotic bacteria of specific Alexandrium species, the dinoflagellate produces less toxin.
 If you put new bacteria into the Alexandrium species, there is no change in toxin production.
 Nonetheless, this theory needs more evidence to be supported.